marcriera/ddgo-pnp-controller/README.md

 ## Usage with emulators

+The mod can be used with certain emulators and compatible games.
+Instructions are provided per system.

-### Nintendo 64
+### Nintendo 64 (RetroArch)

-Use mode *Two handle controller (Nintendo 64)*.
-In the emulator's settings, assign the controller to **port 3**.
+1. Use mode *Two handle controller (Nintendo 64)*.
+2. In the emulator's settings, assign the controller to **port 3**.
 The controller should map automatically.
-Make sure to enable the setting **Independent C-Buttons controls**.
+3. Enable the setting **Independent C-Buttons controls** in the core's settings.
+4. Select the correct controller type in-game.

-### PlayStation
+### Nintendo Switch (any)

-Use mode *Two handle controller (PS1)*.
-In the emulator's settings, configure a regular analog/digital controller (**not a Densha de GO! controller**).
+1. Use mode *One handle controller (Nintendo Switch)*.
+2. In the emulator's settings, set the controller type to **Pro Controller**.
 The controller should map automatically.
-If the handles become unresponsive at some point., press **D**.

-### PlayStation 2

-Use mode *Generic Train Controller*.
-In the emulator's settings, configure a USB Densha de GO! controller and map the buttons/axes manually.
+3. Select the correct controller type in-game.

-### Sega Dreamcast
+### Sega Dreamcast (Flycast)

-Use mode *Two handle controller (Sega Dreamcast)*.
-In the emulator's settings, configure a **Densha de GO! controller**.
+1. Use mode *Two handle controller (Sega Dreamcast)*.
+2. In the emulator's settings, set the controller type to **Densha de GO!**.
 The controller should map automatically.

-### Sega Saturn
+### Sega Dreamcast (RetroArch)

-Use mode *Two handle controller (Sega Saturn)*.
+1. Use mode *Two handle controller (Sega Dreamcast)*.
+2. In the emulator's settings, set the controller type to **Densha de GO!**.
 The controller should map automatically.

+### Sega Saturn (RetroArch)

+1. Use mode *Two handle controller (Sega Saturn)*.
+The controller should map automatically.
+2. Select the correct controller type in-game.

+### Sony PlayStation (DuckStation)

+1. Use mode *Two handle controller (PS1)*.
+2. Add the [SDL controller mappings](SDL_mappings.md) to your PC.
+3. In the emulator's settings, configure a regular digital controller (**not a Densha de GO! controller**).
+The controller should map automatically.
+4. If needed, hold **D** to temporarily disable the controller and enable the D-Pad for navigation.

+### Sony PlayStation (RetroArch)

+1. Use mode *Two handle controller (PS1)*.
+2. In the emulator's settings, configure a regular digital controller (**not a Densha de GO! controller**).
+The controller should map automatically.
+3. If needed, hold **D** to temporarily disable the controller and enable the D-Pad for navigation.

+### Sony PlayStation 2 (PCSX2)

+1. Use mode *Generic Train Controller*.
+2. In the emulator's settings, configure a USB Type 2 Train Controller.
+Map the buttons/axes manually.

+### Sony PlayStation 3 (RPCS3)

+1. Use mode *Two handle controller "Type 2" (PS2)*.
+2. Follow the OS-specific instructions in the [RPCS3 wiki](https://wiki.rpcs3.net/index.php?title=Help:Peripherals_and_accessories) to make sure the emulator can see the controller.
+3. No further configuration required, the emulator will communicate with the controller directly via USB.

 ## RNDIS access (advanced users)